 The person who creates a special needs trust often makes the initial transfer of assets into the trust—usually, just a small amount of money.
 Then, commonly, a parent, grandparent, or other relative leaves property to the trust by:

-Read more about How to Leave Property to a Special Needs Trust.
+If you're interested in learning more about special needs trust funds, read How to Leave Property to a Special Needs Trust.